tomjoht/documentation-theme-jekyll/doc_pages.md

 If you don't want the TOC to appear for a specific page, add `toc: false` in the frontmatter of the page.

-This mini-TOC requires you to use the `##` syntax for headings.
-If you use `<h2>` elements, then you must add an ID attribute for the h2 element in order to get it to appear in the mini-TOC.
+The mini-TOC requires you to use the `##` syntax for headings.
+If you use `<h2>` elements, then you must add an ID attribute for the h2 element in order for it to appear in the mini-TOC.

 ## Specify a particular page layout

-The configuration file sets the default layout for pages as the page layout.
+The configuration file sets the default layout for pages as the "page" layout.

 You can create other layouts inside the layouts folder.
-You can then specify that the page use that particular layout by adding `layout: mylayout.html` in the page's frontmatter.
+If you create a new layout, you can specify that your page use your new layout by adding `layout: mylayout.html` in the page's frontmatter.
 Whatever layout you specify in the frontmatter of a page will override the layout default set in the configuration file.

 ## Comments